 - Estate taxes.
-Your death benefit isn’t taxable, but it can be used to help pay estate taxes, if your estate exceeds the estate tax threshold, which is $11.58 million in 2020.
+Your death benefit isn’t taxable, but it can be used to help pay estate taxes, if your estate exceeds the estate tax threshold, which is $11.7 million in 2021.

-What should I watch out for?
+What to watch out for

 More guides on Finder